lossitomatossi/cyber-sec-project-1/README.md

 How to fix: Use djangos authenticate and login functions to abstract session management and login functionality.

+FLAW A6:2017-Security Misconfiguration:

+Since the website was created with django, there is an admin panel that was not disabled.
+The admin panel can be accessed by anyone with access to the website, and since the admin uses these as their identifiers:
+username: admin
+email: admin@example.com
+password: admin

+It is reasonable that a user would attempt to login as "admin; admin", in which case they would get access to everything.

+How to fix: Firstly, never use a superuser account such as admin with the password admin.
+At minimum, the password should be a randomly generated one, and preferrably tied to some central authentication backend.
+Also, for a live server, we would disable the django admin backend from (mysite\urls.py) or at least limit access to it behind a firewall.
+We should not document the admin credentials in plaintext in the README.md either...

 FLAW 1: A1:2017-Injection
 [exact source link pinpointing flaw 1...](https://owasp.org/www-project-top-ten/2017/A1_2017-Injection)